Louth Derby: Derby history

 2024 saw six competitive derbies take place, the most on record in a single year.
 On 3 February, Drogheda United came back from 1-0 down to secure a 2-1 away victory which sent them to the knockout stages of the Leinster Senior Cup.
 Teenager Warren Davis scored the decisive goals off the bench, including a last minute winner from the penalty spot.

 On 1 April, the sides drew 0-0 in the first league meeting in Oriel Park.
 On 6 May, the sides found themselves occupying the bottom two spots on the table, leading to a relegation crunch match at Weavers Park.
 Frantz Pierrot struck first for the hosts before Jamie Gullan equalised from a free kick.
 Defender Hayden Cann then found himself free inside the box to steal all three points for the ten-man Drogs in the 93rd minute and cut Dundalk five points adrift at the bottom.
 Cann controversially signed for Dundalk less than two months later.

-On 12 July, Dundalk were comprehensive 4-2 victors in an important derby which saw them move five points ahead of their rivals at Oriel Park.
+On 12 July, Dundalk were 4-2 victors in an important derby which saw them move five points ahead of their rivals at Oriel Park.
 Drogheda missed the opportunity to drag themselves off the bottom of the table, with goals from Jad Hakiki, Ryan O'Kane and a brace from Daryl Horgan outweighing a brace from Walsall loanee Douglas James-Taylor.

-Just seven days later, the Louth rivals met once again, this time at Weavers Park in the FAI Cup second round.
+Seven days later, the Louth rivals met once again, this time at Weavers Park in the FAI Cup second round.

 Successes

 Dundalk are one of the most historically successful teams in Irish football history.
 They were the first team from Ireland to win an away game in Europe, and to date have won 49 major trophies, including fourteen league titles and twelve FAI Cups.
 Their most successful period came in the mid-2010s, under manager Stephen Kenny, when they won five league titles in six years, and made it to the FAI Cup final six consecutive seasons.
 Dundalk made history in 2016 and 2020 when they qualified for the group stages of the UEFA Europa League, becoming the first Irish team to compete in the competition on two occasions.
 Dundalk's successful period came whilst Drogheda were competing in the First Division, or struggling at the bottom of the Premier Division.

 In comparison, Drogheda United's most successful period came in the mid-2000s, when Dundalk were in the First Division.
 They won the FAI Cup in 2005, two Setanta Sports Cups in 2006 and 2007, and their first League of Ireland title in 2007.
 They came close to European qualification four times; the UEFA Cup in 2006 and 2007, and the UEFA Champions League in 2008 and 2013.

 The gulf in success between the two teams fuels the rivalry between the two teams.
-The Drogs only returned to the top flight ahead of the 2021 season, after a four-year stint in the First Division.
+Drogheda only returned to the top flight ahead of the 2021 season, after a four-year stint in the First Division.